ronanmccoy/MacOSMachineSetup/README.md

 ## Requirements

-If setting up AWS CLI, have available all the necessary credential information.
+If setting up AWS CLI, have available all the necessary credential information (AWS access key from user account in IAM dashboard and add it to `~/.aws/credentials` file ).

 ## Installation and Usage